All Episodes

 And it's audio soundbite number seven.

-This is uh Feynman and Matthews continuing to discuss uh Spectre and the uh situation with Larry Craig, Spectre trying to keep Craig in the Senate.
+This is Feynman and Matthews continuing to discuss Spectre and the situation with Larry Craig.

 Politically, this is the worst nightmare the Republicans could have.

-Because he was buffaloed out of the Senate, and now some people in principle or for political calculation or for sheer spite are gonna stand up for Larry Craig's rights, and I wouldn't be surprised if a lot of Democrats put together a Larry Craig defense fund.
+And now some people in principle or for political calculation or for sheer spite are going to stand up for Larry Craig's rights.

-Who ever heard of Larry Craig anyway before any of this?
+No, I mean, whoever heard of Larry Craig anyway before any of this?

-Um I mean, students did and wonks like us.
+I mean, students did and wonks like us.

-But to now call him Freddie Krueger and to say the Republicans the last thing that the Republicans want is this.
+But to now call him Freddy Krueger and to say the Republicans, the last thing that the Republicans want is that they did buffalo him out of there, folks.

 There's no question they buffaloed him out of there.

-Uh and uh Spectre, I think it's funny with a monkey wrench here.
+And Specter, I think it's funny with a monkey wrench here.

-Now, neither the legal case nor the ethics case are going to be resolved by September 30th, folks, uh, which is the date that he gave for leaving, and if he wanted to fight off demands for his resignation, he shouldn't have announced he was resigning only a few days ago and given a reason that is as relevant today as it was then.
+And if he wanted to fight off demands for his resignation, he shouldn't have announced he was resigning only a few days ago and given a reason that is as relevant today as it was then.

 And that reason is he can't do his job anymore.

-They said he intended to resign understand that, but that was a word game.
+Understand that, but that was a word game.

-I made my case yesterday for why I thought the prosecutors had a weak legal case against Larry Craig.
+I made my case yesterday for why I thought the prosecutors had a weak legal case against Larry Craig, and I'm not going to go and make this case again.

 You can listen to it on my website.

-Uh he not only pled guilty to a misdemeanor disorderly charge, but the prosecutors refused to take him to trial on a gross misdemeanor charge of lewd behavior and solicitation.
+He not only pled guilty to a misdemeanor disorderly charge, but the prosecutors refused to take him to trial on a gross misdemeanor charge of lewd behavior and solicitation.

-And they could have, if they had the evidence.
+And they could have if they had the evidence.

 But they apparently didn't have the evidence to do that.